 Archive of Meeting Notes

-The opinions expressed by Committee members, presenters, or any other participant who speaks or otherwise expresses an opinion at a meeting (a recording of which can be viewed via the links on this page) do not necessarily reflect the official policy or position of the State Water Resources Control Board, California Coastal Commission, or Marina Interagency Coordinating Committee and Antifouling Strategies Workgroup.
-Meetings of this Committee and Workgroup provide an open forum where all participants are invited to share their input and opinions with mutual respect for other participants.
+The opinions expressed by Committee members, presenters, or any other participant who speaks or otherwise expresses an opinion at a meeting (a recording of which can be viewed via the links on this page) do not necessarily reflect the official policy or position of the State Water Resources Control Board, California Coastal Commission, or Marinas Interagency Coordinating Committee.
+Meetings of this Committee provide an open forum where all participants are invited to share their input and opinions with mutual respect for other participants.

-Most of the archived materials are temporarily removed to make the revisions necessary to ensure ADA-accessibility.
+Most of the archived materials have been removed to make the revisions necessary to ensure ADA-accessibility.
 Please email us if you would like to be sent specific archived meeting materials listed below that are not yet posted online (pending ADA-accessibility revisions).

 2023